 The venom in adult females is highly poisonous to humans and REQUIRES MEDICAL ATTENTION.
 Some people feel the bite (like a pin-prick), others do not.
-Pain will eventually begin at the site of the bite and then it spreads to the stomach and back with cramping in the first 8-12 hours of the bite.
-Other symptoms also may include: sweating, nausea, tremors, restlessness, fever and headache.
+Pain will eventually begin at the site of the bite, and then it spreads to the stomach and back with cramping in the first 8-12 hours of the bite.
+Other symptoms also may include sweating, nausea, tremors, restlessness, fever and a headache.

-If you suspect you have been bitten by a Black Widow, try to capture and/or kill the spider for proper identification at a doctor's office.
-If you cannot, don't fret.
-Do not attempt to suck out the venom.
+If you suspect you have been bitten by a Black Widow, do not attempt to suck out the venom.
 Immediately wash the bite area with soap and water.
-Put ice the bite site and elevate that body part.
-The Mayo Clinic recommends tying a tourniquet above the bite if on an appendage to help slow the spread of the venom.
-Seek medical attention immediately.
-Though it is rare for humans to die from a Black Widow bite because victims eventually get medical help, early treatment can reduce pain and illness and quicken healing.
-This may include taking antivenin and other medications.
-Those with heart conditions may even need hospitalization.
+Put ice on the bite site and elevate that body part.
+Seek medical attention immediately if symptoms persist or worsen.
+Though it is rare for humans to die from a Black Widow bite, early treatment can reduce pain and other symptoms, and hasten recovery.
+This treatment may include taking antivenom and other medications.
+Small children are particularly sensitive to the venom.
+Those with heart conditions may need hospitalization.
 Every human body is different.
-It is essential to let a medical professional treat this kind of bite.
+It is critical to let a medical professional assess the victim and treat this kind of spider bite.

 Scientific Name: Latrodectus mactans

 Other Name(s): Southern Black Widow

 Size (Adult; Length): 3mm to 10mm (0.12in to 0.39in)

 Colors: white, red, black, orange, brown, yellow, white